 Earlier in her career, Barr was Director of Creative Services (1987-88) and Advertising and Promotion Manager (1985-87) at KHOU–TV in Houston, TX.
 She also worked as a writer and producer for WJLA–TV in Washington, DC, which she joined in January 1983.
 Barr began her career in broadcasting in 1980 as a news editor at KSTP–TV in St. Paul, MN.

-Barr is Chair of the ABC Board of Governors and serves on the boards of the Television Bureau of Advertising, the Emma Bowen Foundation and the National Association of Broadcasters.
+Barr is Chair of the ABC Board of Governors and serves on the boards of the Television Bureau of Advertising, the Associated Press and the National Association of Broadcasters.
 She has served twice as Chairman of the Board for the Illinois Broadcasters Association.
 In addition, Barr is actively involved in the Chicago community and serves on multiple local boards, including the Chicago Academy for the Arts, the Chicago Network and the UPC/Seguin Foundation of Greater Chicago.